DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 **Be nice, be forgiving, but dont be a pushover and retaliate if needed.**
 Important.
 Solution too paradox is external validation and proving too myself that i have improved

 - [ ] On how too act, compartalazation or unity/singularity.
-I choose a mixture of both, work out the details #important #placeholder .***
+I choose a mixture of both, work out the details.***

 My indescripable scibbles have now meaning/intent behind them.
 This is for focus and for not falling into despair again. *What changed.
 Find the meaning*